Main staircase entrance (left) from Union railway station (right): subject to change |

 Present vs. Past: Union station’s new platform (left), and old platform |

 For more than a decade, increasing passenger volumes led to serious overcrowding problems at Union’s subway platform level, originally constructed in an ‘island’ format, with tracks on either side.
-The crowding was particularly evident (and even dangerous) following popular events such as hockey or basketball games at the nearby Air Canada Centre, but even during regular periods of rush hour congestion, the capacity issue was readily apparent.
+The crowding was particularly evident (and even dangerous) following popular events such as hockey or basketball games at the nearby Air Canada Centre (now called Scotiabank Arena), but even during regular periods of rush hour congestion, the capacity issue was readily apparent.

 The concourse, almost always a frantic rush of travellers and tourists |

-My gallery of photos records a Union station that already no longer exists: a turbulent mess of construction, wiring, equipment, and passengers milling about.
+My gallery of photos from this trip records a Union station that already no longer exists: a turbulent mess of construction, wiring, equipment, and passengers milling about.
 Think of it as a snapshot of the transition period.
-I’ll have to return to capture several features which weren’t accessible or even present at the time of my visit: the 500-foot glass wall with Stuart Reid’s zones of immersion art installation, and the underground streetcar loop (update 1 - loop, update 2 - post-reno).
+I’ll have to return to capture the finished product, as well as to document two features which weren’t accessible or even present at the time of my visit: the 500-foot glass wall of Stuart M. Reid’s zones of immersion art installation, and the underground streetcar loop.

 The interlocking signal at Union: a real beauty |